250 runners. over 3,000 miles. 20 days, nonstop, San Francisco to Washington, D.C. A relay this size raises questions — here are the honest answers.

 The interest form lets us know you want to participate, but it does not sign you up for a specific segment.
 To fully participate in the relay, you need to submit a full application for a specific segment at relayforamerica.org/run.
 The interest form helps us match you to segments near you, but you still need to complete the signup process separately.

 Yes!
 There is no limit to how many segments you can sign up for.
 Head to relayforamerica.org/run and apply for any additional segments you want.
-You can also manage all your signups at relayforamerica.org/my-signup.
+You can also manage all your signups at relayforamerica.org/runner/dashboard.

 No. When you indicate interest in alternate segments, those preferences are already on file.
 We will only move you to an alternate if we need to, and you do not need to submit separate applications for them.